 DeprecationWarning, which is primarily for Python developers.
 Do not use

-A deprecated pybind11-wrapped function must be rewrapped in pure Python by manually using the
+A deprecated pybind11-wrapped function must be rewrapped in pure Python using the

 If only one overload of a set is being deprecated, state that in the reason string.
 Over-warning is considered better than under-warning in this case.